-Having covered the problem of balding, the pamphlet goes on to address graying hair...and if not improving the condition, it at least makes you feel better about it, saying:
+Having covered the subject of balding, the pamphlet goes on to address graying hair . . . and if not improving the condition, it at least makes you feel a lot better about it, saying:

 "While it prevents premature gray, it certainly will not prevent the gray and white hair which nature has declared should be a crown of beauty and dignity for ripe old age."

 The Ayer's Co. had several other products including Cherry Pectoral, The Ague Cure, and Sarsaparilla which appeared around the mid 1800s.
-Like many such companies the Ayer's Co. promoted itself with almanacs that were filled with handy hints and profuse advertisements for its line of items.
+Like many such companies the Ayer's Co. promoted itself with almanacs that were filled with handy household hints for cooking and cleaning and profuse advertisements for its line of items.

 Ayer claimed to be a graduate of Pennsylvania State University, but there is no record of him earning a degree from that institution.
 Somehow he seems to have gained membership in a number of prestigious groups, including The Society Of Arts And Sciences, Chemical Institute, the College of Pharmacology, and The U.S. Medical Association and The College Of Physicians And Surgeons in the 1860s.